siraben/website/_posts/2022-05-15-celsius-fahrenheit.md

 ```

 ## Proof of error bound
-We show that if we have $$T_F$$, then the error bound for converting
+If have $$T_F$$, then the error bound for converting to Celsius is at
-to Celsius is at most 0.25℃.
+most 0.25℃.
 The calculation is straightforward.
-First we observe since the memorized intervals occur every 9℉, the
+First observe since
+the memorized intervals occur every 9℉, the difference is at most
-difference is at most 4.5℉.
-Then the conversion is approximated to
-1/2℃/℉, so we calculate:
+4.5℉.
+Then the conversion is approximated to 1/2℃/℉, so we calculate:

 $$
-4.5(5/9-1/2) = 0.25
+4.5(5/9-1/2) = 0.25℃
 $$

 ## Final thoughts and when not to use it